Lab Meeting Code Review

 Example Code Review

 This video is an example of what a lab meeting code review might look like.
+It is based on when we provided 30 minutes for code review, so either use your whole time in this way, or shorten to what fits your needs best.
 For access, please message Jessica on Slack.